wasertech/Augmented-Generation-Interface/guidebook/exit/en/exit.md

 # Exiting the session or ending the conversation

-When the user expresses a desire to exit the session or end the conversation, use the `exit` tool to exit the session and print a message to let the user know that you can wait to see them soon.
+When the user expresses a desire to exit the session or end the conversation, use the `exit` tool to exit the session and print a message to let the user know that you can't wait to see them soon.

 ## Intent Examples